-SKIN examines the work artists who are inspiring dialogue about race and identity, while challenging the very definitions.
-This exhibition addresses issues that have been increasingly prominent since President Obama’s election, which is symbolic of both strides in race relations, as well as ruptures in the “skin” that binds us.
-During 2016, racially charged events in Ferguson, Baltimore, Cleveland, Chicago, New York City, Prairie View, Charleston, Oakland, and Southern California have also revealed chasms in the issues of race and identity and have subsequently, become a growing part of the national dialogue.
-Artists in Los Angeles and throughout the country have been galvanized by these events, inspiring new works, many of which are showcased in SKIN.
+SKIN examined the work artists who are inspiring dialogue about race and identity, while challenging the very definitions.
+This exhibition addressed issues that had been increasingly prominent since President Obama’s election, which is symbolic of both strides in race relations, as well as ruptures in the “skin” that binds us.
+During 2016, racially charged events in Ferguson, Baltimore, Cleveland, Chicago, New York City, Prairie View, Charleston, Oakland, and Southern California also revealed chasms in the issues of race and identity and subsequently, became a growing part of the national dialogue.
+Artists in Los Angeles and throughout the country had been galvanized by these events, inspiring new works, many of which were showcased in SKIN.

 The election of President Obama in 2008 and re-election in 2012 marked the emergence of a new period in race relations and identity politics in the United States.
 One in which significant advancements underscore deeper, more persistent ruptures in the skin that binds us as Americans.
 President Obama, from a multiracial family, represented the most potent and singular figure for the progress made by the civil rights movement, multiculturalism, and identity politics from the previous decades.
 Some even argued that his election marked the moment of post-racism in the country’s history.
 And yet, since election, numerous racialized incidents have occurred that tell a different story.
 The exhibition SKIN brings thirty-six artists whose work is timely and engaged in many ways with these broader debates.
 The gallery acts as a discursive space where these disparate conversations can have a platform, and where further productive work and reflection on these topics can proceed.